 Some adhesives are very affordable but come in small-sized cartridges that can only be used to caulk a few toilets.
 There are others that come in multiple packs, which are ideal for large caulking projects but are quite expensive.

 Well, there are two ways of looking at this.
 If you are working on a small caulking project, buy a small quantity.
 Never buy a lot just because the price per unit is cheaper.
 The adhesives might expire after their short 1 year or so lifespan, and this will be a big waste.

 If you are working on a big caulking project, buying in packs is always cheaper but it is vital that you compare the cumulative quantity of the pack vs. the price.

 It is important to consider the color of a toilet caulk because of your bathroom’s interior décor.
-White is a very common color but your bathroom might have a grey or even a wood tone finish.
+White is a very common color but your bathroom might have a gray or even a wood-tone finish.
 As such, you need to get the appropriately colored caulk so that it blends well and forms a good finish.

 Though a toilet is fixed on the floor using bolts and nuts, it is common for it to shake a little.
 If you intend to caulk it so as to prevent seepage of water into those gaps, a rigid adhesive will not work.
 The tiny movements the toilet makes will eventually cause the caulk to crack or stick to one surface only.